 After the Decreto de Nueva Planta issued by Philip V (1713), many families lost the name of the house.
 Until then, in our land, no matter who the eldest was, either a man or a woman, the sons always kept the name of the house which gave them shelter.
 And my time came really soon, since Ramon Maholà i Llongarriu left only a daughter, born in 1808, Mª Teresa Maholà i Masó, who could not pass my name to her sons.

-At the end of the XXth century my whole structure was redesigned, from the foundations to the roof.
-Now I am in a very good condition, but they are always bothering me with make-up, as they say!
+At the end of the XXth century my whole structure was restored, from the foundations to the roof.

 Nowadays, those who live here belong to generations 33, 34 and 35, after Bartomeu, if I did not lose count!
 I hope they still have energy left to keep me upright, although I know for sure that they have not lost their commitment.